proxmox/proxmox-yew-widget-toolkit-assets/Documentation.md

 ## Content Spacer Class

+Class `pwt-content-spacer`

 This is a special class for laying out containers with one or more children.
 The purpose is that you can adopt these styles for different themes to give the theme a unique look in terms of container nesting.
 The default implementation uses different styles depending on the number of children.

-* `pwt-content-spacer` with single child:
+* with single child:
   - no padding
   - no border on child
   - neutral color on children
-* `pwt-content-spacer` with more than one child:
+* with more than one child:
   - two spacer padding/gap on container
   - one pixel border on children
   - surface color on container
   - neutral color on children

+Class `pwt-content-spacer-padding`

-* `pwt-content-spacer-padding`: Infer the padding used by the content spacer.
+Infer the padding used by the content spacer.
 This is useful to create components using the same padding as the content spacer.

+## Button Widget

+Class `pwt-button`

+This is the top level class for the button widget.
+Buttons have the following features:

+- use color scheme variables
+- font `label-large`
+- use elevation and ripple effect

+The following classes can be used to adopt the button style:

+- `pwt-button-text`: text only button with transparent background and accent colored text.
+- `pwt-button-outline`: like text button, but with border.
+- `pwt-button-elevated`: like text button, but with border and elevation.

+It is also possible to set the color and accent color scheme.

+Class `pwt-segmented-button`

+This container class is used to implement segmented buttons.

+#### Button styles for mobile/touch devices

+The following classes can be used to adopt the button style for mobile/touch devices:

+- `pwt-fab`:  Floating action button (FAB)
+- `pwt-fab.pwt-fab-small`:  small FAB variant
+- `pwt-fab.pwt-fab-large`:  large FAB variant

+##### FAB Menus

+Class `pwt-fab-menu-container`

+This class is used to arrange FABs as a menu.

 ## Panel Widget